Hoot 0.8.0 released!

 New features

-• To use the REPL, compile your Wasm binary with the necessary debug flag during development: guild compile-wasm -g runtime-modules.
+• To use the REPL, compile your Wasm binary with the necessary debug flag during development: guild compile-wasm -g1.
 This will include the runtime module system in the resulting binary.
 Expect compilation time and binary size to increase significantly.
-The trade-off is that a live hacking workflow should make recompilations fewer and farther between.
+The trade-off is that a live hacking workflow will make recompilations fewer and farther between.

-• While not shipping in Hoot directly, initial support for using the Hoot REPL from Emacs has been added in the new geiser-hoot library.
-We expect to release this more formally and package it for easy installation with Guix or Emacs' built-in package manager in the near future.
+• While not shipping in Hoot directly, initial support for using the Hoot REPL from Emacs has been added in the new geiser-hoot extension.
+We have submitted geiser-hoot for inclusion in MELPA and Guix so it will be easy to install in the very near future.

 • Enhanced (hoot web-server) module.
 To support the use of REPLs running within a web browser tab, the most common development use case, the web server doubles as a REPL server, proxying TCP traffic from REPL clients (more about that below) over a WebSocket to the connected browser tab.